 If you are able to locate the owner, you are able to give the rabbit back directly.

 If an owner isn’t found, we strongly encourage finders of stray rabbits to foster them temporarily for fourteen (14) days to help prevent the potential spread of the virus.

 Bringing the Rabbit to the Shelter

-Due to the contagious nature of RHDV2, all rabbits must remain in quarantine with finders for fourteen (14) days before coming to the shelter.
+Due to the contagious nature of RHDV2, MCAS strongly encourages that rabbits remain in quarantine with finders for fourteen (14) days before coming to the shelter.
 If you must bring a rabbit to MCAS, please leave the rabbit in your vehicle, and do not bring them to the door or into the shelter.
 A staff member will physically check for any signs or symptoms of RHDV2 before proceeding.

 Owned rabbits, or rabbits from outside of Multnomah County will not be accepted.
 Those owners should follow up with their local veterinarian or municipal animal shelter.